anettrolikova/planett/index.md

 🟪 I do enjoy [Farcaster](https://www.farcaster.xyz/) find me there as @anett

-### Hey, I’m exploring new opportunities.
-I'm interested in Ecosystem Growth & GTM & DevRel & Events manager roles - let’s chat [DMs open](https://x.com/AnettRolikova)!
+### I’m currently exploring new opportunities in the crypto space.
+I'm interested in the Head of DevRel, Ecosystem / Growth lead at protocol or infrastructure layer, Founding Project Manager, Head of Community or Head of Strategy at governance startup roles.
+I'm interested to learn more about you and connecting.
+My [DMs are open](https://x.com/AnettRolikova)

 # 🪐 Introduction
 I have been connecting people in the Ethereum ecosystem since 2019, bringing a unique perspective on how the Ethereum community works.
 I started as an Ethereum event organizer but have shifted toward project management, developer relations management, technical writing, and development coordination.
 I focus on helping teams bridge the gap between builders and users.
 I also love hosting unique events and in-person experiences that unite the community in fun and unexpected ways.